dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 - The current running status, whether that be “Running”, “Terminated”, or “Completed”

 ## Runing a workflow
-When you run dapr init, Dapr creates a default workflow runtime.
+When you run `dapr init`, Dapr creates a default workflow runtime.
 This component is written in Go and implements workflow instances as actors to promote placement and scalability.

 ### Start